prideout/heman-python/README.md

 ### OS X

-If you're building this for the first time, here are the prerequisites:
+If you're building this for the first time, perform these steps after cloning the repo:

 ```
 brew install swig